-Upon enrollment in the school, students will select a sequence and be assigned an adviser.
+Upon enrollment in the school, students will select a major and be assigned an adviser.
 Students enrolled within ten years prior to their expected graduation will meet the requirements in effect at the time they declared their majors.
-Students who fail to complete graduate requirements within ten years must meet the requirements of the catalog in effect at the end of that ten-year period.
+Students who fail to complete graduation requirements within ten years must meet the requirements of the catalog that is in effect at the time of re-enrollment.